tarampampam/domains/README.md

 }
 ```

+> For the more details about the format, please, check the [JSON schema](./schemas/domain.schema.json)

 4. Your pull request will be reviewed and merged.
 Please, don't ignore the PR checklist.
 If you ignore this repository rules, your PR will be ignored too. _Make sure to keep an eye on it in case we need you to make any changes!_
 5. After the pull request is merged, please allow up to 24 hours for the changes to propagate _(usually, it takes 5..15 minutes)_
 6. Enjoy your new domain!